 - By default, this feature is enabled.
 You can disable it using the SpeedScreenMMACSFEnabled option in the Multimedia section of All-Regions.ini.
 With this option set to False, Windows Media Redirection is used for media processing. - By default, all MediaStream features use the GStreamer playbin2 protocol.
-You can revert to the earlier playbin protocol for all MediaStream features except Client-Side Fetching, which continues to use playbin2, using the SpeedScreenMMAEnablePlaybin2 option in the Multimedia section of All-Regions.ini. - Citrix Workspace app does not recognize playlist files or stream configuration information files such as .asx or .nsc files.
+You can revert to the earlier playbin protocol for all MediaStream features except Client-Side Fetching.
+The Client-Side Fetching feature continues to use playbin2, using the SpeedScreenMMAEnablePlaybin2 option in the Multimedia section of the All-Regions.ini file. - Citrix Workspace app does not recognize playlist files or stream configuration information files such as .asx or .nsc files.
 If possible, users must specify a standard URL that does not reference these file types.
 Use gst-launch to verify that a given URL is valid.